sharon-lin/Sharon-Lin_John-Park_Yikai-Wang_Bloop/README.md

 - Allows users to save sequences of drum sounds as .txt files
 - Users can access other users' sequences and delete and modify files
 - Accompanied by drum animations
+- Dumps unnecessary text from client-side into log file

 ## Attempted